surimk/surim_site/README.md

 ```

 ### Cron Job for Pulling and Running Latest Docker Image ###
-The script `check_docker_hub.sh` in `cron` directory will check if the latest docker image has been pulled.
-If not, it will pull the most recent pushed docker image, kill the older version container, and relaunch with the latest image.
+The script `check_docker_hub_prod.sh` and `check_docker_hub_dev.sh` in `cron` directory will check if the latest docker images for both prod and dev have been pulled.
+If not, it will pull the most recent pushed docker image, kill the older version container, and relaunch with the latest prod or dev image.
 This script takes in 3 arguments: DOCKER_HUB_USERNAME IMAGE_NAME CONTAINER_NAME.

 This script is set as a cron job to run every 10 minutes on the EC2 machine to ensure latest deployment.